peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 **Returns:**

-* A list of the parameters contained in this media type object.
-NOTE:
- Previous versions erroneously stated that the list will be sorted by name.
+* A list of the parameters contained in this media type object; the names of each parameter appear in an undefined order.
+NOTE: Previous versions erroneously stated that the list will be sorted by name.
 In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### toString
     public String toString()